Complex hypersurfaces in direct products of Riemann surfaces: Background

+When approaching Delzant--Gromov's questions, it is helpful to use our understanding of the nature of subgroups of direct products of surface groups from Geometric group theory.
+The work of Bridson, Howie, Miller and Short \cite{BriHowMilSho-09,BriHowMilSho-13} and other authors (e.g. \cite{Koc-10,Kuc-14}) shows that finiteness properties play a key role in this context.
+We say that a group has finiteness type $\mathcal{F}_k$ if it has a classifying CW-complex with finitely many cells of dimension $\leq k$.
+Note that type $\mathcal{F}_1$ is equivalent to being finitely generated, while type $\mathcal{F}_2$ is equivalent to being finitely presented.
+A subgroup of type $\mathcal{F}_r$ of a direct product of surface groups is virtually a direct product of finitely many free groups and surface groups \cite{BriHowMilSho-09,BriHowMilSho-13}.
+Thus, all ``non-trivial'' subgroups of such a product must have exotic finiteness properties.
+Moreover, for groups which are not of type $\mathcal{F}_r$ stronger finiteness properties mean stronger constraints on the type of group.
+For more details we refer to \cite{BriHowMilSho-09,BriHowMilSho-13,Koc-10,Kuc-14}.

-This work is motivated by Delzant and Gromov's Questions \ref{qnDelGro1} and \ref{qnDelGro2}.
-As mentioned in the introduction finding an answer to these questions is far from trivial.
-However, one might hope that there are subclasses in which it is easier.
-Indeed, a first class is the subgroups $G$ of type $\mathcal{F}_\infty$, where the classification is not hard, as by the work of Bridson, Howie, Miller and Short such a group is virtually a direct product of free groups and surface groups.
-Then being K\"ahler implies that $G$ is virtually a product $\ZZ^{2k}\times \pi_1 S_{g_1}\times \dots \times \pi_1 S_{g_s}$ for some $k\geq 0$, $s\geq 0$ and $g_1,\dots, g_s\geq 2$.
+As explained in the introduction, finding a complete answer to Delzant--Gromov's question is far from trivial.
+However, there are interesting subclasses of direct products of surface groups in which finding an answer seems more feasible.
+Indeed, a first class are the subgroups $G$ of type $\mathcal{F}_\infty$: Since any such $G$ is virtually a direct product of surface groups and free groups, one deduces readily that $G$ being K\"ahler is equivalent to $G$ being virtually a product $\ZZ^{2k}\times \pi_1 (S_{g_1})\times \dots \times \pi_1 (S_{g_s})$ for $k\geq 0$, $s\geq 0$ and $g_1,\dots, g_s\geq 2$.

-In some regard the first non-trivial class of subgroups of a product of $r$ surface groups consists of the ones which are of type $\mathcal{F}_{r-1}$, but not of type $\mathcal{F}_r$.
-The work of Dimca, Papadima and Suciu \cite{DimPapSuc-09-II} showed that this class is non-empty.
-Their examples were since extended by Biswas, Mj and Pancholi \cite{BisMjPan-14} and by the author \cite{Llo-16-II}.
-This leads to the natural question:
+In terms of finiteness properties, the first non-trivial class of subgroups of a direct product of $r$ surface groups is given by the ones which are of type $\mathcal{F}_{r-1}$, but not $\mathcal{F}_r$.
+The examples constructed by Dimca, Papadima and Suciu \cite{DimPapSuc-09-II} show the existence of K\"ahler groups of this type for every $r\geq 3$.
+They are obtained as fundamental groups of complex hypersurfaces in direct products of Riemann surfaces.
+Their construction was subsequently generalized by Biswas, Mj and Pancholi \cite{BisMjPan-14} and by the author \cite{Llo-16-II}.
+All known examples of this type can be obtained from the following result: